ryanbressler/CloudForest/README.md

 ![Benchmarks](benchmark.png "Benchmarks on heterogeneous clinical data.")

-The alternative and augmented algorithms it implements can offer reduced error rate especially when recovering a signal from noisy, high dimensional data prone to over-fitting (as is typical in genetic studies) and should be included in parameter sweeps to maximize accuracy.
+The alternative and augmented algorithms it implements can offer reduced error rate especially when recovering a signal related to a rare event from noisy, high dimensional data prone to over-fitting (as is typical in genetic studies of diseases).
+These methods should be included in parameter sweeps to maximize accuracy.

 ![Error](error.png "Balanced error rates of different augmented algorithms on an example dataset.")